 Hire an Aggressive Legal Team with a Personal Touch

-Kelly & Associates are the “Law Guys” – the experienced accident attorneys who are focused on getting the maximum compensation you deserve for your pain, suffering and losses.
+Michael Kelly are the “Michael Kelly Injury Lawyers” – the experienced accident attorneys who are focused on getting the maximum compensation you deserve for your pain, suffering and losses.
 We are not intimidated by insurance agents’ tactics, and we know when to settle and when to take a case to court.

 You do not have to take our word – you can try our services during a 30-days risk-free period.
 If you are not happy with the results we are getting for you, we return your case file free of charge.
 This is our commitment to you: to give you results and ensure that you can focus on getting better after your car accident with peace of mind..